XML RSS

 A healthy living diet:

-If organic farming is done well the foods resulting are free from chemical residues.
+If organic farming is done well the foods produced are free from chemical residues.
 They are strong and disease resistant, full of trace elements and vitamins, and exceptionally tasty.

 Picture: Endive seedlings grown in organic potting compost